Last updated on March 3rd, 2024 at 11:43

 - 3 The History Of Ethiopian Coffee

-- 4 Final Thoughts, Frappé-Ing It All Up – Kona Coffee Vs Ethiopian Coffee
+- 5 Frappé-Ing It All Up – Kona Coffee Vs Ethiopian Coffee

-Kona coffee is the name given to coffee that is grown, harvested and cultivated on the volcanic slopes of mount Mauna Loa and Mount Hualalai in Hawaii’s Big Island’s Kona District.
-The Kona coffee belt is only 30 square miles, 30 miles wide 1 mile long.
+Kona coffee is the name given to coffee that is grown, harvested and cultivated on the volcanic slopes of Mount Mauna Loa and Mount Hualalai in Hawaii’s Big Islands’ Kona District.
+The Kona coffee belt is only 30 square miles, 30 miles wide and 1 mile long.

-Due to being the only coffee fully grown, harvested and roasted in the western hemisphere and being a speciality gourmet coffee it is amongst the most expensive coffees that you will find.
+Due to being the only coffee fully grown, harvested and roasted in the western hemisphere and being a specialty gourmet coffee, it is amongst the most expensive coffees that you will find.